Connect to a Node

 * The root filesystem of the Node is mounted at `/host`.

-* Debug Pods are not privileged, so commands such as `chroot /host` that are restricted to superusers will fail.
-If you need a privileged pod, create it manually or use the `--profile=sysadmin` flag.
+* Debug Pods aren't privileged, so commands such as `chroot /host` that are restricted to superusers fail.
+If you need a privileged Pod, create it manually or use the `--profile=sysadmin` flag.

-* You can set specific properties such as [securityContext](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) to a debugging Pod by applying [Debugging Profiles](https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/#debugging-profiles).
+* You can set specific properties such as [securityContext](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) on a debug Pod by applying [Debugging Profiles](https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/#debugging-profiles).

 ## Connect to a Node